qfpl/blog/content/posts/2018-perth-intro-to-fp.md

 # Expression of Interest

-Please email your expression of interest to fp-course@qfpl.io by 23 April 2018.
+Please email your expression of interest to [fp-course@qfpl.io](mailto:fp-course@qfpl.io) by 23 April 2018.

 In your EOI, please address the questions below.
-These questions are used to ensure that your expectations are compatible with the courses.
+These questions are used to ensure that your expectations are compatible with the course.

 1. How would you rate your level of understanding of Functional Programming?
 2. What would you hope to get out of the session?